Sharon Bowles: First term

 Coming to the European Parliament a year into its 6th sitting, Bowles sat on the Committee on Economic and Monetary Affairs (ECON), and became a substitute member of the Committee on Legal Affairs.
 She was also a member of the European Parliament's delegation for relations with the countries of South East Asia and ASEAN.
 In 2008 she was nominated to serve as the European Parliament's representative on the European Statistical Advisory Committee.

 Second term

 Bowles was re-elected in the 2009 European Parliament election, and took up her seat on 14 July.
-Shortly thereafter Bowles was elected chairwoman of the Committee on Economic and Monetary Affairs, succeeding Pervenche Beres.
+Shortly thereafter Bowles was elected chairwoman of the Committee on Economic and Monetary Affairs, succeeding Pervenche Berès.

 Bowles was re-elected chairwoman of the Economic and Monetary Affairs Committee in January 2012 and served in this role until the end of the parliamentary term in 2014.
 In early 2012 she announced her intention not to restand for election.